 STEP 9.

-Apply a small drop of fresh thermal grease on the processor and NVIDIA chip before installing the heat sink assembly.
+Apply a small drop of fresh thermal grease on the processor and video chip before installing the heat sink assembly.

 I’m using Shin-Etsu gray thermal grease.